Fireplace ashes: 4 fire prevention tips

 Step 2: Collect the ashes

 Place them in a solid metal container with a raised bottom and lid.
-This is important because the ashes typically stay hot for 72 hours or more!
+This is important because the ashes typically stay hot for 7 days!
 The container must be airtight and fireproof.

 Step 3: Place the container of ashes outside